fadden/CiderPress2/FileConv/Doc/AppleWorks-notes.md

 ### Post-v3 Changes ###

 v5 introduced support for inverse and MouseText characters.
 These just use previously-unused byte ranges.
-The definition for character values is now:
+The definition for character encoding becomes:
 ```
  $00-1f: special
  $20-7f: plain ASCII